City Guide · Last updated 3 June 2026

 Beachfront Eating: Playa de la Atunara

-The area around Playa de la Atunara, in the fishing quarter of the same name, has a cluster of seafood restaurants and chiringuitos that are popular in summer.
-The Atunara neighbourhood has a working port feel that the tourist-facing parts of the city do not.
-If you want to eat fish close to where it was caught, this is the place.
+The area around Playa de la Atunara, in the fishing quarter of the same name, has a cluster of seafood restaurants that are popular year-round and packed in summer.
+Mesón La Atunara and La Marina Atunara are two long-running options in the quarter, both with a working port feel that the tourist-facing parts of the city do not have.
+If you want to eat fish close to where it was caught, this is the neighbourhood.

 The menú del día

 Almost every restaurant in La Linea serves a menú del día on weekdays, usually between 1pm and 3.30pm.
 It is the best value way to eat well.
-Two courses plus drink for €10 to €13 is standard.
+Two courses plus drink for €10 to €13 is the going rate at the time of writing.
 The quality is generally high because locals eat it every day and word travels fast in a city this size.

 Coffee and Breakfast Culture

 Breakfast in La Linea is not optional.
 The local version involves tostada (thick toast) with olive oil and crushed tomato, a café con leche, and possibly a glass of fresh-squeezed orange juice.
-This combination costs around €3 to €4 at any bar that opens in the morning.
+This combination costs around €3 to €4 at any bar that opens in the morning, at the time of writing.

-The bars around the main market are the best option for breakfast.
-They are busy from 8am with workers and shoppers, the coffee is usually good, and the tostada comes from bakeries that take it seriously.
+The bars around the market area are the best option for breakfast, busy from 8am with workers and shoppers.
+Bar Francis is a genuine La Linea institution: it is credited with inventing the "Africano" breakfast sandwich, a combination that has become famous across Cádiz province.
 The chain coffee experience has not fully arrived in La Linea yet, which is a point in its favour.

 La Linea vs Gibraltar: The Price Difference